Rodolfo Torre Cantú: Political career

 Torre began his public service career in 1989 as medical coordinator of Banrural in Ciudad Victoria, subsequently becoming regional coordinator for medical services in San Luis Potosí, Nuevo León, and Tamaulipas.
 In 1999 he became director general of the municipal DIF system (integral family development) in Ciudad Victoria.
 In 2004 he was elected a local deputy for the fourteenth district.
 From 2005 to 2009 he served as secretary of health of the state of Tamaulipas, and oversaw the construction of new, modern health centers.
 He participated in numerous health campaigns directed at both children and adults, notably a nutritional program aimed at families of limited means.

-In 2009 Torre was elected to the 61st legislature of the Chamber of Deputies for the fifth district headquartered in Ciudad Victoria, a district that encompasses the municipalities of Hidalgo, Güemez, Mainero, Padilla, San Carlos, San Nicolás y Villagrán.
+In 2009 Torre was elected to the 61st legislature of the Chamber of Deputies for Tamaulipas's 5th district, headquartered in Ciudad Victoria and also covering the municipalities of Hidalgo, Güemez, Mainero, Padilla, San Carlos, San Nicolás and Villagrán.
 He received the second highest number of votes in the election.

 He served as coordinator of PRI deputies from Tamaulipas and was a member of the health commission.

 He proposed a reform to Article 9 of the General Law on Education with the aim of improving national educational models, pointing to Tamaulipas as a national model for the teaching of English in all primary schools.